GottaYotta/PixelSDK/README.md

                             completion: { error in
 })
 ```
 There are many combinations of encoding settings you can provide.
-They must conform to the specifications set forth in the [AVAssetWriterInput](https://developer.apple.com/documentation/avfoundation/avassetwriterinput/1385912-init).
-There is also a list of available [codecs](https://developer.apple.com/documentation/avfoundation/avvideocodectype) and [settings](https://developer.apple.com/documentation/avfoundation/avassetwriterinput/video_settings_dictionaries).
+They must conform to the specifications set forth in AVFoundations [AVVideoSettings.h](https://github.com/theos/sdks/blob/master/iPhoneOS11.2.sdk/System/Library/Frameworks/AVFoundation.framework/Headers/AVVideoSettings.h) and [AVAudioSettings.h](https://github.com/theos/sdks/blob/master/iPhoneOS11.2.sdk/System/Library/Frameworks/AVFoundation.framework/Frameworks/AVFAudio.framework/Headers/AVAudioSettings.h) headers.
+There is also a list of available [codecs](https://developer.apple.com/documentation/avfoundation/avvideocodectype).
 Keep in mind each codec may have different requirements for the settings you provide.

 Below is an example of HEVC video encoding settings:
 ```swift